itekus009/WA---clinic/patients/BlackCat.md

 This stuffed toy is from USA; New York.

-He was brought to the clinic for balance test.
+It was brought to the clinic for balance test.

 ### Research report.